Jiangling Motors: Former joint venture

-In January 2022, Ford and JMC announced the establishment of Jiangling Ford Automobile Technology (Shanghai) Co., Ltd, a 49:51 joint venture to distribute Ford brand's passenger vehicle in China under Ford Beyond brand.
+In January 2022, Ford and JMC announced the establishment of Jiangling Ford (江铃福特) Automobile Technology (Shanghai) Co., Ltd, a 49:51 joint venture to distribute Ford brand's passenger vehicle in China under Ford Beyond (福特纵横) brand.
 Since Ford Motor Company holds a 32% stake in JMC, the controlling shareholder of the joint venture, after equity piercing, Ford actually holds 65.32% of the company's shares, making it a substantially foreign-controlled enterprise.

 The Ford Beyond is merely a distribution channel brand, its product are sourced from JMC or directly imported.

+On April 16, 2026, Jiangling Motors officially confirmed that Jiangling Ford Automobile Technology has completely ceased operations and has begun liquidation and deregistration, becoming the shortest-lived foreign-invested joint venture in the history of China's automotive industry.